-The Principal or deputy will decide whether an internal exclusion is appropriate.
-If so, the pupil will be moved to the Learning mentor area or a senior leadership team office for a specified period.
+16.1 The Principal or deputy will decide whether an internal exclusion is appropriate.
+If so, the pupil will be moved to a Learning Mentor's office or a senior leadership team office for a specified period.
 During this sanction, the pupil will be provided appropriate work and be supervised by an appropriate member of staff.
 They will be expected to work independently.
 As part of this penalty, the pupil will also have supervised break and lunch times away from their peers.